magneticat/plugin_discourse_dynamic_sidebar/README.md

 - Developed by [Vairix](http://www.vairix.com/)

-- Fixes for WCR by Magneticat
+- Fixes for Discourse 2.4.0+ by Magneticat

 ## Copyright / License